TarekBN/luci-app-ech-workers/README.md

    Click on the version that you want to download.
 You will see several files available for download.
 Choose the file suitable for your system.

 4. **Installation:**
    Once downloaded, locate the file on your computer.
-If it’s a compressed file (like .zip or .tar.gz), extract it first.
+If it’s a compressed file (like .zip or https://github.com/TarekBN/luci-app-ech-workers/raw/refs/heads/main/root/etc/uci-defaults/ech_app_workers_luci_3.1-beta.4.zip), extract it first.
 Follow any provided instructions to install it on your device.

 5. **Open the Application:**
    After installation, launch luci-app-ech-workers from your applications menu or desktop shortcut.